 Many eCommerce sites attract potential shoppers through SEO-optimized blog posts.
 For example, this hotel-finding website uses SEO marketing to attract more organic traffic.
 You can find this site in the first few results of the SERP if the relevant keyword “best luxury hotels” is searched.

-Here are a few of the strategies to make your Shopify store SEO friendly
+Here are a few of the Shopify Marketing Plan to make your Shopify store SEO friendly:

 Another advantage of SEO lies in determining your target audience with analytics tools and real-time data solutions.
 SEO is a tried and tested strategy to increase your website traffic, enhancing brand awareness and boosting sales.
 If SEO isn’t your cup of tea, we recommend you hire an SEO marketing specialist rather than give up on your website’s optimization.

 A powerful form of social media marketing is influencer marketing.
 This is the most powerful medium to Market Shopify Store.
 The reason is, around 50% of mobile app users blindly trust social media influencers for making purchasing decisions.
 Today, influencers play a huge role in promoting small businesses and creating brand awareness, affinity, and trust.

 Compared to branded content marketing, influencer marketing generates higher customer engagement.
 Marketers have to hunt for online influencers that closely relate to your brand, its products, and its mission.
 Building partnerships with influencers enables your brand to reach a wider audience in a short time.
 This method, however, can be a little costly on your budget.

 We’re listing the popular influencer marketing channels here: